 Our Approach: Product first

-The matching approach we use to validate the founding vision and find a business model is called "product first, sales later".
+The matching approach we use to validate the founding vision and find a business model is "product first, sales later".
 That is, trying to build a product that solves a problem, thus, creates value and is desirable to the market.
 The selling part is neglected first.

-Building a Product being loved
+Building a Product that is Loved

 (based on Alexander Osterwalder & David J. Bland, "Testing Business Ideas")

-Get Insights using Interviews
+Get Insights Using Interviews

-When trying to gain relevant insights through interviews, it is important to focus on the problem space, meaning the user's jobs, pains and gains.
-So, instead of rushing into solutions too fast, it is important to listen carefully to what the interviewee is saying and drill down further by asking deeper questions (e.g. "How do you do it?", "What tools do you use to do it?", "Who does it?", "How do you know it is done?").
+When trying to gain relevant insights through interviews, it is important to focus on the problem space, meaning the user's jobs, pains, and gains.
+So, instead of rushing into solutions too fast, it is important to listen carefully to what the interviewee is saying and drill down further by asking deeper questions (e.g., "How do you do it?", "What tools do you use to do it?", "Who does it?", "How do you know it is done?").

-- Hypothesis 1: Customers want to reduce downtime because: Less downtime inevitably means more satisfied (end) customers
+Hypothesis 1: Customers want to reduce downtime because Less downtime inevitably means more satisfied (end) customers

-- Hypothesis 2: Users need a simple tool to perform Chaos Engineering
+Hypothesis 2: Users need a simple tool to perform Chaos Engineering

 Organize Insights with Affinity Mapping